hgivhan/TourOfHeroes/README.md

-This project is a follow-along of the Angular tutorial found here: https://angular.io/tutorial.
+Getting familiar with Angular by using the tutorial found here: https://angular.io/tutorial.

 # AngularTourOfHeroes